whitneyburton/portfolios/students/1804-front/nick-dambrosio/20180801-nick-dambrosio-m2.md

 ## B: Individual Work & Projects

 I spent the first half of intermission doing the deepest of dives into CSS.
 I built a few static-sites from the ground up, and really cemented an understading of grid, positioning, and design.
-I'm not fully there on the execution, yet, but I feel like I'm on a really good track to be able to make some incredible looking things, very, very soon.
+I've made continual, gradual progression and feel like I'm on a really good track to be able to make some incredible looking things, very, very soon.

 #### (Stomp Snowboards)

 * [https://github.com/30ozSteak/Snow-Tell](https://30ozsteak.github.io/Snow-Tell/)

 # Description
 (This site takes forever to load the first time.
-It's a soon to be addressed problem) For prework in mod1, we had to create a site that followed some very basic guidelines.
+It's a soon to be addressed problem, even listed in issues!)
+For prework in mod1, we had to create a site that followed some very basic guidelines.
 Needs to have a form, needs to have an unordered list, an image, etc. Most of my web experience before Turing was done with framework like bootstrap, so I used what I knew best.
-Upon evaluation of our day1 sites however, I learned that was a huge mistake(I'm sorry Pam).
+Upon evaluation of our day1 sites however, I learned that was a huge mistake(sorry Pam).
 I never actually revisited the site without using bootstrap, but it was also wasn't brought up again.

 Over intermission break I wanted to remake it and combine a number of the css tricks I learned from the week prior.
 I made some weird design decisions initially, but also made it a goal to move onto something else after I struggled with any part for 20-25 minutes, so I never really addressed them.
 (Like that giant text on the hero-page and dividers.
 Disgusting.)
 It has a rather big readme with all of the issues I hope to address soon, but most of them are design choices.